ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 ## Market Space
 - The market space is the set of all buyers and sellers in a specific Market

+- I think the term market is not a good word to use or at least alone it is not.
+It is too vague
+- The reason it is a poor use of word is because it is vague.
+What market?
+What are the characteristics of the market?
+- Is the market growing?
+- Is it declining?
+- How distributed is the market?

 Determining how big the market is for your product